bazel-contrib/rules_nodejs/examples/angular/README.md

 `import()` statements will resolve to modules that are served in the initial JS payload.

+### Prerendering

+The production build has a number of routes prerendered to `index.html` files.
+This is similar to the process used in Angular Universal.
+The `ng_prerender` macro in the `tools` directory is used to run the application during the build, and output the `index.html` files for the requested routes.

+A smoke test is also included with `ng_prerender_test` macro, which checks key elements in the prerendered output.

 ## Npm dependencies

 Having a local `node_modules` folder setup by `yarn` or `npm` is not